DPotoyan/Chem324/ch03/note01.md

 $$
 :::

-This equation connects the spatial evolution of the wave function (through the second derivative with respect to $x$ with its time evolution (through the first derivative with respect to $t$, describing the quantum dynamics of a particle in a potential $V(x)$.
+- This equation connects the spatial evolution of the wave function for a quantum system like an electron or atom in a potential $V(x)$.
+- Note that unlike classical wave equation there is only single time derivative!
+The presence of $i$ generates oscillatory solutions in complex planes hence why we call it quantum wave equation.
+- Note we are focusing on 1D case for simplicity.
+Generalizing to 3D invlves adding up similiar terms that depend on $y$ and $z$ coordinates of every quantum object.

-### Note on Separation of Variables in Schrodinger Equation
+### Separation of Variables and Time Indepdendent Schrodinger Equation

 - By assuming the wave function can be separated into a product of a spatial part and a time part, $\Psi(x,t) = \psi(x) T(t)$, we can solve for each part independently:
 - The time part $T(t)=e^{-iEt/\hbar}$ yields an oscillatory solution related to the total energy.